Questions?

 What is Progressing Ballet Technique (PBT)?

-Personal Online Coaching and Group Open PBT classes are conducted via Google Meet.
-The meeting link is included in your emailed invitation to the class.
+Live Online PBT Conditioning classes are conducted via Google Meet.
+The meeting link is included in your email invitation to the class.
 It will also be re-sent in a reminder email the day before your class.

 A working camera and microphone are required.
 Please ensure your entire body is in frame so we can correct you.